EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 posturing of some members of European governments of

-that, motivated by their current comfort and the
+the north that, motivated by their current comfort and the

 messy state of affairs of some southern states, are disregarding